Two arrested for allegedly stealing puppies

 EPHRATA, Pa.
-(WHTM) — Police arrested Mackenzie Viera and Conner Verhagen Thursday morning for allegedly stealing french bulldog puppies from a residence.
+(WHTM) — Police arrested Mackenzie Viera and Conner Verhagen Thursday morning for allegedly stealing French bulldog puppies from a home.

 Authorities say a man called police Thursday around 1:40 a.m. to report a suspicious vehicle and two people on his property.
-He determined the two were taking puppies from the building, located on the 600 block of Wollups Hill Road.
+He determined the two were taking puppies from the building on the 600 block of Wollups Hill Road.

 Police conducted an investigation with additional information provided by the victim.
-Viera and Verhagen were found at their residence in Lancaster, both admitting to stealing the pups, police say.
+Viera and Verhagen were found at their residence in Lancaster.
+Both admitting to stealing the pups, police said.

 The six puppies and their mother, valued at $12,000, were returned to the owner.